dloup/CC-Ubuntu-OS/README.md

-# CC-Ubuntu14.04
+# OS-Liberty-Puppet

-This directory contains the scripts used to generate the Chameleon KVM and bare-metal Ubuntu images.
+This directory contains the scripts used to generate the Chameleon KVM and bare-metal OS-Liberty-Puppet_base (on master) and OS-Liberty-Puppet_controller (on branch "controller") images.
 It relies on diskimage-builder.

+It is based on CC-Ubuntu-OS image, it adds Puppet and Heat agents.

 ## Installation